6 Tips to Find a Therapist

 Some health insurance plans provide out-of-network benefits.
 This would allow you to see a therapist who does not have a signed contract with your insurance company.
 This can be a win-win situation.
 Your therapist would be compensated a fair rate for their services and would you can offset the out-of-pocket cost for therapy.
 For example, if your therapist charges $200 an hour and your insurance will cover 80% of the cost for an out-of-network therapist, you would only end up paying $40 out-of-pocket instead of $200 per session.
 If you have a health savings account, you may also use pre-tax dollars to help you further offset the cost of therapy.
 Out-of-network therapists may be able to help you file claims with your insurance or can provide documentation for you to submit to your insurance company for reimbursement.

-Both Avni Panchal and Dr. Melanie Chinchilla accepts client with out-of-network insurance benefits.
-FOr additional information about insurance and EAP programs with whom we contract, check out Fees & FAQs.
+Both Liz D’Amelio and Dr. Melanie Chinchilla work with self-pay clients and clients who opt to use their out-of-network insurance benefits.
+For additional information about insurance and EAP programs with whom we contract, check out Fees & FAQs.

 6. Do not give up!